clncln1/node-ntlm-client/README.md

     * `password`
     * `request` this is optional.
 An object that holds options that should be passed to the request instance
 * Returns
-  * `Promise` when resolved, the `request` instance, the result and the reponse body will be passed as arguments
+  * `Promise` when resolved, the `request` instance, the result and the response body will be passed

 ---------------------------------------